Tomos

-Tomos (Tovarna, Motornih koles, Sežana, "Motorcycle Factory Sežana") was a moped manufacturer based in Koper, Slovenia.
+Tomos (Tovarna, Motornih koles, Sežana, "Motorcycle Factory Sežana") was a Slovene manufacturer of mopeds based in Koper.
 It was founded in 1948.
 Tomos acquired a production license from Puch to produce moped models under the Tomos name in 1954.
 Tomos had since produced various goods for the Eastern European market, including motorcycles, mopeds, outboard motors and Citroën cars for the home market.

 Tomos mopeds were also produced in Epe, Netherlands since 1966.
 A very good-selling model was the Tomos "4L", produced from 1969 until 1980.
 The Dutch development team was responsible for the introduction of models like the Colibri, Targa and Revival.
 Tomos was the last remaining moped factory in the Netherlands, surviving at least 36 others since 1966.
-Tomos mopeds were sold in the U.S. from 1976 to 2014.
-In 2017 Tomos had also expanded to the United Kingdom.
+Tomos mopeds were sold in the U.S. from 1976 to 2014 and also exported to Canada.
+In 2017 Tomos was also selling mopeds in the United Kingdom.

 Tomos went bankrupt on January 3, 2019.
+After 1991 on all products there was 'Made in Slovenia' label.

 History

 Establishment

 After World War II, the Yugoslav government sought to develop new industries.
 A company to produce two-wheelers was established in Sežana in July 1954, and soon a license agreement was signed with the Austrian company Steyr-Daimler-Puch.
 Puch had economical and robust motorcycles suitable for gravel roads and steep terrain characteristic of the region, and Puch also offered favorable licensing terms and conditions, as it doubted that the factory would ever be able to operate independently.
 The very next month, the name TOMOS (TOvarna MOtornih koles Sežana) appeared in the company documents for the first time.
-In October 1954, the Yugoslav government started to build the Tomos factory in Koper, the seaside industrial center of Slovenia, where it remains today.
+In October 1954, the Yugoslav government started to build the Tomos factory in Koper, the seaside industrial center of Slovenia.

 Production in temporary facilities started in 1955 and the factory was officially opened in 1959 by Josip Broz-Tito, the President of Yugoslavia.

+In the 1980s bicycles made by the dutch company Sparta were sold by Tomos under its own brand.

 Tomos remained a state-owned enterprise as Slovenia, with its close ties to Austria and Italy, was first to gain its independence as the Socialist Federal Republic of Yugoslavia broke up in the early 90s.
 The company navigated these challenges successfully and in 1998 it was privatized and sold to Hidria, a private Slovenian corporation.